-It says a lot that despite Season 5 being its weakest year to date, George RR Martin’s fantasy behemoth still gains a respectable placing on this list.
-Slow-burning intrigue and not much else (aside from the odd misjudged moment) eventually gave way to bloody battles, shocking twists and buttock-clenching cliffhangers (Jon Snow springs to mind) with an enthralling final 3 episodes that are as good as anything seen before.
+It says a lot that despite Season 5 being its weakest year to date, George RR Martin’s epic fantasy behemoth still gains a respectable placing on this list.
+Slow-burning intrigue and not much else (aside from the odd misjudged moment) eventually gave way to bloody battles, shocking twists and buttock-clenching cliffhangers (Jon Snow springs to mind) with an enthralling final 3 episodes that are as good as anything seen before on the show.
 We knew we couldn’t stay mad at Game Of Thrones for long.

 It says a lot that in a universe that gets more fantastical in the moment, Arrow is content with remaining fantastic.
 Season 3 brought about the resolution to Oliver and Felicity’s will-they-won’t-they saga that everyone was hoping for, and Season 4 continues to go from strength to strength in the lead-up to Legends Of Tomorrow.

-Hype can be hassle more often than not, but it definitely wasn’t a hindrance to Supergirl, from the same people who breathed life into Arrow and The Flash.
-Melissa Benoist ticks every box as Kal-El’s kick-ass cousin: strong, brave, funny, awkward and vulnerable, the Supergirl we both wanted and deserved.
+Hype can be hassle more often than not, but it definitely wasn’t a hindrance to Supergirl, brought to us by the same people who breathed life into Arrow and The Flash.
+Melissa Benoist ticks every box as Kal-El’s kick-ass cousin: strong, brave, funny, awkward and vulnerable, she is the Supergirl we both wanted and deserved.
 The supporting team – in particular Calista Flockhart’s indomitable Cat Grant – keep things steady, and we can’t wait to see where this goes.
 Our guess is onwards and upwards.

 8) Orphan Black